Informal business email of request exercise

 4.

-A type of question where the answer is normally 'yes' or 'no', is
+A type of question where you want some specific information or a 'yes' or 'no' answer, is

 Can you also confirm: